 Mother nature has it such that mum can burn almost 20 calories with every ounce of breast milk.
 Joy Kosak says “if your baby eats 19-30 ounces a day, that’s anywhere between 380-600 calories burned”!
 Awesome right?
 God the perfect fitness trainer.

-Less risk of cancer: There is also the benefit of decreasing your baby’s risk of childhood cancers.
+There is also the benefit of decreasing your baby’s risk of childhood cancers.
 Mum will also have a lower risk of premenopausal breast cancer and ovarian cancer.
-Other benefits include reduction in the risk of postpartum depression and type II diabetes amongst other diseases for mum.
+Other benefits include a reduction in the risk of postpartum depression and type II diabetes amongst other diseases for mum.

 Knowing these benefits now I do hope that Mums and Mums-to-be out there decide to go EXCLUSIVE!